cupakromer/message_swagger/doc/adr/20220310190424-data-models-messages.md

 that so that we can do our best, given our time constraints, to make design steps that support these longer term goals.
 Worst case, we make an informed trade-off that is a lateral step, but we really don't want to pick a design that will send us backwards.

+The potential for a consolidated implementation from the stream, topic and group messages was discussed with PMs.
+At this time it seems reasonable to view topic and group messages are essentially the same thing.
+The main difference will likely be in the behavior of how users can be subscribed to those.
+Please take the following with a measured perspective as a lot of this is still up in the air.
+In the discussions, the current thinking is that any user can self-subscribe to [topic messages][3] but only the existing members of a group can subscribe new people to the [private group messages][4]; the creator of a private group would automatically become the first member and such private groups must have at least one member to exist.

 ## Future State / Proposal